The power of unentanglement without destructive interference: Introduction

-\paragraph{Upper bounds via rectangular closure testing.} To derive upper bounds for $\StoqMAtwo_1$, a natural starting point is to extend the known approaches behind $\StoqMA_1 \subseteq \MA$ to the unentangled setting.
-Both approaches crucially rely on the local optimality phenomenon of stoquastic $k$-\SAT{}.
-The random-walk approach~\cite{BBT06,BT10} uses this structure \emph{dynamically}: perfect completeness can be interpreted as the existence of a clean connected component in the configuration graph of a stoquastic $k$-SAT instance, and a random walk from a single seed string suffices to test this component.
-By contrast, the easy-witness approach~\cite{Liu21} uses the same structure \emph{algebraically}: under perfect completeness, the local optimality conditions allow the verifier to efficiently evaluate the relevant amplitude ratios, enabling the distribution testing techniques of~\cite{CR14}.
+\paragraph{Upper bounds via rectangular closure testing.} To derive upper bounds for $\StoqMAtwo_1$, a natural starting point is to extend the known random-walk approach used to prove $\StoqMA_1 \subseteq \MA$ to the unentangled setting, which relies crucially on the local optimality phenomenon of stoquastic $k$-\SAT{}.
+This approach~\cite{BBT06,BT10} uses this structure \emph{dynamically}: perfect completeness can be interpreted as the existence of a clean connected component in the configuration graph of a stoquastic $k$-SAT instance, and a random walk from a single seed string suffices to test this component.

 However, this local structure does not directly extend to \StoqMAtwo{}.
 Given a pair of reversible circuits $(R_0,R_1)$, \Cref{eq:RCD-intro} allows us equivalently to consider the circuit pair $(\Gamma,I)$, where $\Gamma=R_0^\dagger R_1$.
-Consequently, for any $2\ell$-qubit non-negative witness state $\ket{\psi_1}\otimes\ket{\psi_2}$, perfect completeness yields the following identity:
+Consequently, for any $2\ell$-qubit non-negative witness state $\ket{\psi_1}\otimes\ket{\psi_2}$, perfect completeness yields the following identity, with $r=m_+$ in the notation of \Cref{thm-informal:upper-bound-StoqMAtwo-noYesError}:

 Since $\Gamma$ is a bijective permutation, \Cref{eq:projection-intro} implies \emph{support invariance}.
-More precisely, if $\ket{\psi_1}$ and $\ket{\psi_2}$ have supports $S$ and $T$, respectively, then the joint support is the rectangle $S\times T$; moreover, one may take the corresponding product subset state $\ket{S}\otimes \ket{T}$, where the subset state of $S \subseteq \binset^\ell$ is denoted by $\ket{S}=\frac{1}{\sqrt{|S|}}\sum_{j\in S}$.
-This rectangular structure is \emph{global} and therefore breaks the direct \emph{local} optimality analogy with $\StoqMA_1$: a clean connected component may be highly non-rectangular and hence may not support any product witness, while the sets $S$ and $T$ need not have efficient membership tests, so an easy witness is no longer guaranteed.
+More precisely, if $\ket{\psi_1}$ and $\ket{\psi_2}$ have supports $S$ and $T$, respectively, then the joint support is the rectangle $S\times T$; moreover, one may take the corresponding product subset state $\ket{S}\otimes \ket{T}$, where the subset state of $S \subseteq \binset^\ell$ is denoted by $\ket{S}=\frac{1}{\sqrt{|S|}}\sum_{j\in S} \ket{j}$.
+This rectangular structure is \emph{global} and therefore breaks the direct \emph{local} optimality analogy with $\StoqMA_1$: a clean connected component may be highly non-rectangular and hence may not support any product witness.